Sorcerer

 20th-level Sorcerer feature

 The Weave flows through you easily, causing you to simmer with powerful magic.
-When you spend mana, you can choose to spend 1 additional mana to unleash this magic for 1 minute (no additional action required), during which you gain the following benefits:
+When you spend mana, you can choose to spend 1 additional mana

-- You can use two Metamagic options on each spell you cast, spending mana for each one.
-Only one of these can be a Major Metamagic option.
+Metamagic options on each spell you cast, spending mana for each one.
+Only one of these can be a Major Metamagic option. - You absorb nearby magic, giving you Resistance to damage from spells and Advantage on Saving Throws against spells.

 Each time you use this feature after the first, the mana cost to activate this ability doubles.
-When you finish a short rest, the cost is halved (to a minimum of 1 mana), and when you finish a long rest, the cost returns to 1 mana.
+When you finish a Short Rest, the cost is halved (to a minimum of 1 mana), and when you finish a Long Rest, the cost returns to 1 mana.

 Epic Level Sorcerer: Epic Ability Score Improvement

-When you reach 21st level, and again at 25th and 29th level, you gain the benefits of an Ability Score Improvement, but your ability score increase can bring an ability score above 20, to a maximum of 24.
+21st-level Sorcerer feature When you reach 21st level, and again at 25th and 29th level, you gain the benefits of an Ability Score Improvement, but your ability score increase can bring an ability score above 20, to a maximum of 24.

 Epic Level Sorcerer: Sorcerous Supremacy